Sruthidoppasani/MCP_DEMO/README.md

 # 🤖 MCP Agent with Cursor

-An AI-powered agent project built using **Model Context Protocol (MCP)**, where **Cursor acts as the AI agent** and interacts with multiple MCP servers to perform real-world tasks.
+An AI-powered agent built using Model Context Protocol (MCP), where the agent can interact with external tools through MCP servers while maintaining conversation memory across interactions.

-The project demonstrates how an LLM-based agent can dynamically use external tools such as web search, browser automation, and travel/accommodation search.
+The project uses Qwen3:8B running locally through Ollama as the language model and MCPAgent from mcp-use to manage the agent workflow.

 ## 🌟 Project Overview